Last updated: December 25, 2023

 3. Seating Arrangements

 As mentioned above, the layouts of a steam room and a sauna are pretty similar, but the materials used to build them are very different.

-Saunas are made almost entirely of wood; spruce, pine and cedar are popular choices, and are commonly found hardwoods in Nordic countries where saunas were first invented.
+Saunas are made almost entirely of wood; spruce, pine, and cedar are popular choices.
+These are commonly found hardwoods in Nordic countries where saunas were first invented.

 Wood is able to absorb the excess humidity in the air, keeping the environment nice and dry so that higher temperatures can be reached.